 Serving of rice & chicken, and dessert.
 1 litre water

 Midnight: Begin training, sip intraworkout drink (See below)

 1am: Suhoor (pre-fast meal).
 Should be similar to your iftar, but with more fibre and fat.
 This will slow digestion and help to maintain satiety during the fast.

 Dehydration is catabolic and increases your risk of injury, so be sure to stay hydrated during your workouts.
-I use 1 scoop of whey or MP Exceed (BCAAs and electrolyte blend) in 2 litres of water and (optionally) up to 50g maltodextrin or haribo.
+I use 1 scoop of whey or MP The Pump (BCAAs and electrolyte blend) in 2 litres of water and (optionally) up to 50g maltodextrin or haribo.
 Adequate fluids, electrolytes, blood glucose and aminos, will improve cellular hydration and performance.

 The goal of training during Ramadan is strength maintenance/gain,.
 We advise a low to moderate volume split that can be done 2x/week, using straight sets.

 By treating Ramadan as an extended deload, you can increase your training volume and intensity in the weeks leading up to the month, using this time to recover and restore anabolic signalling.

 B) Close grip bench: 5×5